-Such a strategy focuses on the export or import of goods and services to or from abroad.
+Such a strategy focuses on exporting or importing goods and services to or from abroad.
 Companies that apply such a strategy usually have their headquarters in their home country.
 This allows them to save expenditure on personnel and facilities abroad.
-In general, small local companies use this strategy to deliver goods and services to larger companies in neighboring markets.
+Small local companies generally use this strategy to deliver goods and services to larger companies in neighboring markets.
 We also call this strategy an exporting strategy.

 However, this strategy faces the usual international business challenges.
-These challenges include managing global logistics, complying with foreign regulations, establishing offices abroad and much more.
-Despite these challenges, it is the most popular strategy among companies because it requires less investment, better control over production and distribution, fewer regulatory issues of a foreign country, etc.
+These challenges include managing global logistics, complying with foreign regulations, establishing offices abroad, and much more.
+Despite these challenges, it is the most popular strategy among companies because it requires less investment, better control over production and distribution, fewer regulatory issues in a foreign country, etc.

 Wine producers from France and Italy are good examples of companies pursuing such a strategy.